That Girl: Spin-offs

 In 1973, Rankin/Bass produced That Girl in Wonderland, an animated television special in which Marlo Thomas reprised the role of Ann.
 It aired as an episode of The ABC Saturday Superstar Movie on January 13, 1973.
 The special also featured the voices of Patricia Bright, Dick Hehmeyer, Rhoda Mann, and Ted Schwartz.

 Popular culture

 The series' theme song and opening visuals have been parodied in pop culture several times.
-They appeared as a series of T-shirts, then as a Saturday Night Live skit featuring Danitra Vance in an African American remake "That Black Girl", and as a sequence on episodes of Animaniacs, The Simpsons, Family Guy, Clarissa Explains It All, Arthur, Friends (Note: Phoebe wears a That Girl T-shirt during the football game in a Thanksgiving episode (Season 3, Episode 9).) and Roseanne.
+They appeared as a series of T-shirts, then as a Saturday Night Live sketch featuring Danitra Vance in an African American remake titled "That Black Girl", and as a sequence on episodes of Animaniacs, The Simpsons, Family Guy, Clarissa Explains It All, Arthur, Friends (Note: Phoebe wears a That Girl T-shirt during the football game in a Thanksgiving episode (Season 3, Episode 9).) and Roseanne.

 The 2011 advertising campaign for the launch of Fox's sitcom New Girl featured posters of that sitcom's star, Zooey Deschanel, in the make-up, pose and graphic look of Marlo Thomas from the original That Girl series.